Abbott English Honors Program

 The Abbott English Honors Program welcomes and promotes original work produced by senior majors in the Department of English, work of exceptional quality and polish that makes a contribution to the field.

-Students admitted to the program may work either for one or two semesters on a single project, under the direction of a faculty member and with the insights of a faculty reader, and will participate fully in all Abbott Scholars Program events.
-Here are a few ways to pursue Honors in English:
+Students admitted to the program work for two semesters on a single project, under the direction of a faculty member and with the insights of a faculty reader, and will participate fully in all Abbott Scholars Program events.

 Why Honors

 Honors is an unparalleled opportunity to explore a research topic in depth, or draft a major work in the genre of your own choosing.
-At graduation, you will not only have the Honors designation, but a substantive work that you'll have created over an extended period of time.
+At graduation, you will not only have the Honors designation, but also a substantive work that you will have created over an extended period of time.

 We strongly encourage you to apply for Honors if you are: